 Water is the most important nutrient, and must be provided in consideration of equine behavioral preferences.
 Salt is the most important mineral, and should be provided daily in some fashion.

-Grazing is the preferred and predominant equine activity.
+Grazing while moving is the preferred predominant equine activity.
 Horses did not evolve to metabolize grains and non-structured carbohydrates, or to remain stationary for even short periods of time.
 Serious metabolic issues develop when horses become sedentary grain eaters, and this lifestyle should not be imposed on horses.